domnantas/gilded-rose/README.md

 ### CRUD UI

-I have implemented a simple CRUD UI for inventory items.
+The Gilded Rose kata does not specify any frontend requirements.
+However, the task description noted the task should be completed using React.
+Therefore, I have implemented a simple CRUD UI.
 I had to modify the `Item` class by adding an `id`, because Update and Delete operations require a unique reference to the affected item.

 ### Deployment